 - Our students received both the Outstanding Senior and Junior Awards in our College.

 - Numerous undergraduates and graduates receive awards for Outstanding Oral and Posters Presentation at national conferences.
 Nearly all are seniors are sent to professional conferences.

-- Four seniors make the President’s Letzeiser Honor List, which was awarded to only 26 students in the entire University.
+- A senior made the President’s Letzeiser Honor List, which was awarded to only 26 students in the entire University.

 - Nearly 45% of our seniors graduated with honors ranging from Distinction to Summa cum Laude and nine students graduated with doctoral degrees.